top of page

 Image by Jani Godari

-Routes to Iasi
+Routes to Iași

 Iasi has its own international airport receiving flights from dozens of destinations, for touristic reasons but mainly to serve connection routes to the Romanian diaspora across Europe.

-The hungarian, Wizz Air operates the majority of the flights connecting Iasi with cities such as:
+Wizz Air operates the majority of the flights connecting Iasi with cities such as:

 • Barcelona